emberjs/website/source/blog/2018-05-04-the-emberjs-times-issue-45.md

 ## [The Stack Overflow problem](https://medium.com/front-end-hacking/whats-up-with-ember-js-and-stack-overflow-1961ac29ebde)

 Jen Weber and Chris Manson are taking a deep dive into Ember's presence on Stack Overflow this month.
-They're even recording their efforts once a week at 9am EST on Fridays!
+They're even recording their efforts once a week at **9am EST on Fridays**!
 You can tune into their [YouTube channel](https://www.youtube.com/channel/UCyErLHzPqLAkL1F-SivFDcA) or [Twitch stream](https://www.twitch.tv/videos/252443184).

 Collectively, question by question, we can try to create a better Ember presence on Stack Overflow.
 Check out some tips and tricks on how to get involved in the Stack Overflow effort in the [What’s up with Ember.js and Stack Overflow?](https://medium.com/front-end-hacking/whats-up-with-ember-js-and-stack-overflow-1961ac29ebde) post.
 It's gonna be...May. 🥁